Time-aware Metapath Feature Augmentation for Ponzi Detection in Ethereum: Conclusion

 \begin{IEEEbiography}[{ }]{Chengxiang Jin} received the BS degree in electrical engineering and automation from Zhejiang University of Science and Technology, Hangzhou, China, in 2021.
 He is currently pursuing the MS degree in control theory and engineering at Zhejiang University of Technology, Hangzhou, China.
-His current research interests include graph data mining and blockchain data analytics, especially for heterogeneous graph mining in Ethereum. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jiajun Zhou} received the BS degree in automation from the Zhejiang University of Technology, Hangzhou, China, in 2018, where he is currently pursuing the Ph.D degree in control theory and engineering with the College of Information and Engineering.
-His current research interests include graph data mining and deep learning, especially for graph self-supervised learning and blockchain data analytics. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jie Jin} received the BS degree in automation from Hunan International Economics University, Hunan, China, in 2020.
+His current research interests include graph data mining and blockchain data analytics, especially for heterogeneous graph mining in Ethereum. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jiajun Zhou} received the Ph.D degree in control theory and engineering from Zhejiang University of Technology, Hangzhou, China, in 2023.
+He is currently a Postdoctoral Research Fellow with the Institute of Cyberspace Security, Zhejiang University of Technology.
+His current research interests include graph data mining, cyberspace security and data management. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jie Jin} received the BS degree in automation from Hunan International Economics University, Hunan, China, in 2020.
 He is currently pursuing the MS degree at the College of Information Engineering, Zhejiang University of Technology, Hangzhou, China.
 His current research interests include Graph data mining and Blockchain Data Analyse. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jiajing Wu} (Senior Member, IEEE) received the Ph.D. degree from The Hong Kong Polytechnic University, Hong Kong, in 2014.
 In 2015, she joined Sun Yat-sen University, Guangzhou, China, where she is currently an Associate Professor.
 Her research interests include blockchain, graph mining, and network science.Dr.
 Wu was awarded the Hong Kong Ph.D.
 Fellowship Scheme during her Ph.D. degree in Hong Kong from 2010 to 2014.
 She also serves as an Associate Editor for IEEE TRANSACTIONS ON CIRCUITS AND SYSTEMS II: EXPRESS BRIEFS. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Qi Xuan}(M'18) received the BS and PhD degrees in control theory and engineering from Zhejiang University, Hangzhou, China, in 2003 and 2008, respectively.
 He was a Post-Doctoral Researcher with the Department of Information Science and Electronic Engineering, Zhejiang University, from 2008 to 2010, respectively, and a Research Assistant with the Department of Electronic Engineering, City University of Hong Kong, Hong Kong, in 2010 and 2017.
 From 2012 to 2014, he was a Post-Doctoral Fellow with the Department of Computer Science, University of California at Davis, CA, USA.
 He is a senior member of the IEEE and is currently a Professor with the Institute of Cyberspace Security, College of Information Engineering, Zhejiang University of Technology, Hangzhou, China.
 His current research interests include network science, graph data mining, cyberspace security, machine learning, and computer vision. \end{IEEEbiography}